hacktivist123/sheddy-xyz/content/pages/about.md

 I am well experienced in organising developer driven events and also managing developer communities.
 On some days, I enjoy writing API documentation, as well as building APIs, using Nodejs alongside logging and ARM tools like New Relic etc.

-In my free time, I write techincal articles mostly on Cloud Native Technologies, Javascript etc. ~3 experience in Technical writing for companies and publications alongside a track record in helping many developer communities in my locality organise and plan events.
+In my free time, I write techincal articles mostly on Cloud Native Technologies, Javascript and other topics that interest me.

 ### Main Spoken Language